Diabetes education and management in Denver

 How many carbohydrates can I eat a day with Type 2 diabetes?

 This depends on your height and weight, your blood glucose, and whether or not you are trying to lose weight.
-Our diabetes clinicians can work with you to create an individualized meal plan.
+Our diabetes educators can work with you to create an individualized meal plan.

 What is a healthy eating guideline for a person with Type 2 diabetes?